What PR pros need to know about passwords and cybersecurity awareness

 Audio: Listen to this article.

-Don’t worry.
-You can prevent this from happening, as long as you remember the five protocols for making a password: choose a long and random password, make it memorable, use multifactor authentication when available, don’t use the same passwords, and use a password manager.
+We are a trusted public relations advisor to cybersecurity companies and organizations seeking helpful expert guidance on corporate communication before, during, and after a cyber attack.
+We can help you ensure your password remains secure, as long as you remember the five protocols for creating one: choose a long and random password, make it memorable, use multifactor authentication when available, don’t use the same passwords, and use a password manager.

 Five Steps to a Secure Password: